 There was also soundbites used in episodes of her saying “I love you” audio dubbed in scenes to further fix the show.

-And when it came down to the end of the show she felt contestant Brian Domingo, 46, was the perfect guy for her but instead she was told to choose young model Leighton Stulz, 24.
+When it came down to the end of the show, she felt contestant Brian Domingo, 46, was the perfect guy for her.
+Instead, she was told to choose young model Leighton Stulz, 24.

 So what happened afterwards?